aolarchive/vulcan/README.md

-# Disruptor Avro Writer
+# Vulcan Disruptor Avro Writer
-The Disruptor Avro Writer library is an AOL project that provides a specialized, asynchronous version of the Avro writer in [Apache's Java Avro library](http://avro.apache.org/docs/current/gettingstartedjava.html).
+The Vulcan Disruptor Avro Writer library is an AOL project that provides a specialized, asynchronous version of the Avro writer in [Apache's Java Avro library](http://avro.apache.org/docs/current/gettingstartedjava.html).

 By wrapping Apache's writer with an [LMAX Disruptor](https://lmax-exchange.github.io/disruptor/) front-end, our library